In 2007 Officer Kellie Fox from the Reno Police Department established a Crime Free Multi-Housing Program that utilizes its principles.

 Call the Reno Police Department Community Action Officer Office for more information about this or to sign up for a class at 775-657-4543.

 We’ve created an easy way to exit our site if you’re in an abusive situation.
-Simply locate and click on the red "Escape Site" button directions_run at any time to be redirected immediately to the Bing search homepage.
+Close the renopd.com home page tab before you proceed, then locate and click on the red "Escape Site" button directions_run at any time to be redirected immediately to the Bing search homepage.
+Also remember to clear your browser history after you are done.